 WHAT WE BELIEVE

-As a historic baptist congregation, we value the autonomy of the local church and of the believer.
-With that in mind, we hold these statements as ones that most within our congregation would hold to be true.
-We don’t have to always agree, but we work together in love and grace.
-Here is our statement of belief
+As a historic Baptist congregation, we value the autonomy of the local church and the freedom of the individual believer.
+With that in mind, the following statements represent the core beliefs that unite us as a congregation.
+We believe that we don’t always have to agree on every detail, but we are called to always work together in love and grace.

 God

-There is only one living and true God.
-He is all knowing, all powerful, and everywhere.
-He reveals himself to us as Father, Son, and Holy Spirit.
-(Psalm 90:2, 2 Corinthians 13:1)
+There is one living and true God, who is all-knowing, all-powerful, and present everywhere.
+He reveals Himself to us as a Trinity: Father, Son, and Holy Spirit.
+(Psalm 90:2, 2 Corinthians 13:14)

 Jesus Christ

-Jesus Christ is the perfect representation of the Father in human form, both fully human and fully divine.
-He was born of a virgin, and lived a sinless life.
-In death, He was the perfect sacrifice for the sins of all people.
-He rose from the dead after three days and, a short time later, ascended to Heaven where He reigns.
-He will return one day and, in the meantime, lives in the lives of all Christians.
-(Isaiah 9:6, Matthew 1:22-23, Romans 1:3-4, 1 Corinthians 15:3-4, Philippians 2:5-11, Colossians 1:15-20, Hebrews 4:14-15)
+Jesus Christ is the Son of God, both fully human and fully divine.
+He was born of a virgin, lived a sinless life, and offered Himself as the perfect sacrifice for the sins of all people.
+He rose from the dead after three days and ascended to Heaven, where He reigns with the Father.
+He will return one day, and until then, He lives in the hearts of all believers.
+(Isaiah 9:6, Romans 1:3-4, 1 Corinthians 15:3-4, Philippians 2:5-11, Colossians 1:15-20)

 Salvation